 The following are prohibited actions.
 These violations protect the well-being, and enjoyment students experience in residence and at sanctioned activities taking place on or off campus.
 Violations are enforced by Housing Services, ORS Council, and Security Services.
-During COVID19, failure to obey public health directives can result in disciplinary action.
+Note that Housing Services and University of Lethbridge staff have the right to confiscate prohibited items.